 The housing department of your local council, Age UK and private companies provide this valuable service.

-Your Continuing Care team, or the Charge Nurse at the hospital, will arrange where necessary to have a Home Carer visit you on a regular basis to help with personal things like washing or dressing, as well as preparing meals, shopping and cleaning.
+Your Continuing Healthcare (CHC) team, the hospital discharge team or local social service can arrange where necessary to have a Home Carer visit you on a regular basis to help with personal things like washing or dressing, as well as preparing meals, shopping and cleaning.
 Alternatively, this can be arranged privately yourself or by family or friends.
 Home Care can be arranged from as little as 15 minutes a week all the way up to 24 hours a day.

 There are numerous Home Care providers out there and so it’s important to find one that suits you.
 The Care Quality Commission (CQC) regulates Home Care providers and publishes a rating for each one on their website.
 This can be a good place to check which provider has the same values as you do when selecting a provider.